PBGLMichaelHall/Venn/README.md

 ![Screenshot from 2022-03-25 15-06-50](https://user-images.githubusercontent.com/93121277/160136349-9469533d-d8c6-4256-a2f1-58a5f7a82250.png)

-# There is a particular gene all samples share a common SNP
+# There are two particular SNPs shared by all Samples on Chromosome 6.
 # G ----> T

 ![Screenshot from 2022-03-28 08-36-39](https://user-images.githubusercontent.com/93121277/160340097-287d9e19-e1a1-47be-bdf2-f806717f76fb.png)